FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/assemble_service.md

 TransactionResponse transactionResponse = transactionService.sendTransaction(requestWithStringParams);
 ```

-## 3. Solidity generates Java files using the new interface.
+## 3. Solidity generates Java files using the new interface

 The detailed documentation of the Java interface file for generating smart contracts can be seen: [link](./contracts_to_java.html)

-In the console after 3.6.0, the contract2java.sh script adds'-t 'option, when the value is 1, the Java file using the new interface is generated, using the same posture as before。For example:
+In the console after 3.6.0, the '-t' option is added to the contract2java.sh script.
+When the value is 1, the Java file using the new interface is generated。For example:

 ```shell
  bash contract2java.sh solidity  -t 1 -n -s ./contracts/solidity/Incremental.sol